 Basic Down Payment Calculation

 To calculate a basic and typical down payment for your home purchase, assume that you find a home that costs $200,000 and you intend to put 20 percent down to get the best loan terms.
-Multiply 200,000 by 0.2 -- 20 percent represented as a decimal -- and you get 40,000.
-A down payment of $40,000 is needed to get the loan.
+Multiply 200,000 by 0.2 – 20 percent represented as a decimal – and you get a $40,000 down payment needed for the loan.
 Your loan amount is reduced by the down payment amount, so although you pay $200,000 for the home, you owe the bank $160,000.

 Multi-Unit Down Payment